bnussman/beep/README.md

 ### Provide envrionment data

-> ⚠️ For develpment envrionment to start successfully, you must provide these envrionment
+> ⚠️ For develpment envrionment to start successfully, you must provide these envrionment varibles

 ```
 POSTGRESQL_USER